The Dancin' Bulldogs: Release

 The film was released via the online streaming platform YouTube on October 16, 2020, at 7:00 p.m.
 EDT.
 Within 12 hours after the public release the film had amassed nearly 800 views, despite having no paid marketing.
 Within a week of release, The Dancin’ Bulldogs had reached 2,500 views, eventually hitting 4,000 views seven weeks after its premiere.
+As of September 2024, the film had over 11,000 views.

 Reception

-Public Reaction
+Public reaction

 Initial reaction to the announcement of the film was positive with comments from players, coaches, fans, and journalists praising the idea of the film and expressing anticipation for its release.
 Views of the trailer were over 6,000 by July 11 and at 9,500 by the end of the month with the views of other clips also in the thousands.
 Additionally, social media accounts had amassed over 500 combined followers by the end of July.
-Brain Wilmer, a writer with Medium and NCAA Hoops Digest stated "I have covered hundreds and hundreds of basketball games.
+Brian Wilmer, a writer with Medium and NCAA Hoops Digest stated "I have covered hundreds and hundreds of basketball games.
 This documentary will tell the story of one of the greatest seasons I've ever witnessed.
 I can't wait to see it."
 Head coach Tim Craft tweeted "cant wait to relive these memories" and Gardner-Webb President William Downs also stated "can’t wait to see this come out!"

-After its release, the Gardner-Webb community continued to be impressed with The Dancin’ Bulldogs.
+After its release, the Gardner–Webb community continued to be impressed with The Dancin’ Bulldogs.
 President Dr. William Downs called the film a “wonderful tribute to a storybook season” and thanked the filmmakers for their “lasting contribution to Bulldog Nation.”
 Alumnus Zane Gray praised the documentary as a “magnificent and touching tale about a basketball team making history,” while alumnus Tanner Hoyle complemented the film’s “storytelling style and progression” and was “enthralled with every step.”

+In September 2024, X (formerly known as Twitter) user @CurryHicksSage renewed interest in the film with a post commenting on the documentary, said post received over 3,000 impressions within a day including a repost by new Gardner-Webb head coach Jeremy Luther. @CurryHicksSage's post also generated additional conversation on the documentary with @sportsmatters calling the documentary "as must-see as it gets" and @CurryHicksSage comparing it to "some of the greatest films ever made."

-Media Coverage
+Media coverage

-On August 18, 2020 The Shelby Star, the local paper for Boiling Springs and Gardner-Webb, ran a front-page article detailing the story behind the film with comments from Jessup.
+On August 18, 2020 The Shelby Star, the local paper for Boiling Springs and Gardner–Webb University, ran a front-page article detailing the story behind the film with comments from Jessup.
 On October 8, 2020 an article ran on Sports Illustrated's website noting the upcoming release and Brendan Boylan's (a Sports Illustrated writer) involvement with the project.